-Passing through the old bazaar of the 1001-nights-tale city of Yazd, at the end of a narrow paved alleyway, one of the excellent examples of Iranian mosques stands with dramatic lofty minarets at its portal.
+Passing through the old bazaar of the 1001-nights-tale city of Yazd city, at the end of a narrow paved alleyway, one of the excellent examples of Iranian mosques stands with dramatic lofty minarets at its portal.
 Azure blue tiles of the facade and two sky-touching minarets invite you for a real journey through Persian art and architecture.

-Like many other mosques in Iran, Jame Mosque of Yazd was built at the location of a Sassanid fire temple which dated back to the 10th century.
+Like many other mosques in Iran, the Jame Mosque of Yazd was built at the location of a Sassanid fire temple which dated back to the 10th century.
 Different sections have been added to the mosque over time and made this monument one of the masterworks of mosques and main touristic attractions in Iran.

 The central courtyard and sanctuary iwan belong to the 10th century.
 The dome chamber was erected in the Mongol ruling time (13th_14th), and the main portal of the mosque was constructed by order of Ilkhanid kings in the 15th century.